 - The person who thought up the plan realizes that he must act on it right now.

 - The planner is cut off from his allies or doesn't have any in the first place, so there's no point in explaining unless he likes to talk to himself.

-The planner wants to see if any of his allies figure out the plan on their own, as a test (either of the plan or of the allies).
+- The planner wants to see if any of his allies figure out the plan on their own, as a test (either of the plan or of their allies).

-Your allies would refuse to help or even try to stop you if they knew what you planned to do.
-Especially if it involved something morally questionable or outright reprehensible.
+- The planner's allies would refuse to help or even try to stop him if they knew what he planned to do.
+Perhaps his plan is unethical or extreme, or perhaps he intends to sacrifice himself and knows they wouldn't want that.

 open/close all folders

 - Attack on Titan: Erwin invokes this by keeping everyone but a handful of trusted individuals in the dark about his real plan to capture the Female Titan because he suspects (rightly) that an infiltrator would alert the Female Titan to the plan.
 Subverted in that she manages to break free and escape anyway.
 Fortunately, the protagonists are still able to identify the Female Titan, thanks to Armin's encounter with her.